jacobstoker/OPEN_SPECTRE-/README.md

 ### Design Info
 #### 🎉Aim 🎉
-The aim of this project is to preserve this rare and unique video synth by recreating it in an FPGA For more info in this process take a look at:
+The aim of this project is to preserve this rare and unique video synth by recreating it in an FPGA, but also to use it as a building block to make a Spectre that is both true to the original and also a modern tool for creativity.
+For more info in this process take a look at:
 [Cloning Hardware Ethos](top%20level%20design/Cloning%20a%20process%20not%20a%20device.md)